MeshJS/mimir/mimir-mcp/README.md

 4. Open Command Palette and verify MCP configuration was saved correctly
 5. Check the AI assistant's MCP logs for errors

-### API Key Issues
+### Empty Results

-1. Verify your `MIMIR_API_KEY` is valid for the specified provider
+1. Verify your mimir-rag server has ingested documentation
-2. Check you have sufficient quota/credits with your LLM provider
+2. Check the embeddings were created successfully during ingestion
-3. Ensure the `MIMIR_PROVIDER` and `MIMIR_MODEL` match your API key
+3. Try lowering the `similarityThreshold` parameter for broader matches

 ## Development